Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/workflowautomationtools.md

 ![a workflow diagram](media/m365_freelance_cognitiveload_358x201.png)

 For example, you might connect these types of workflows:
-- Employees who complete compliance training videos in Stream receive a follow-up email with account information.
+- **Account creation.** Employees who complete compliance training videos in Stream receive a follow-up email with account information.
-- Employees who sign up to receive a newsletter through SharePoint are added to an Excel spreadsheet.
+- **Newsletter sign-up.** Employees who sign up to receive a newsletter through SharePoint are added to an Excel spreadsheet.
-- Employees who submit project applications using Forms receive a follow-up email with approval status.
+- **Project approval communication.** Employees who submit project applications using Forms receive a follow-up email with approval status.

 Customize workflows to automate tasks in your freelance program
 ---------------------------------------------------------------